Traders permit renewal

 Where can I find the permit number?

 Your permit number is listed on the renewal notice we will send to you roughly 4 weeks before your permit expires.
-You can also find your permit number on your permit; it begins with ‘TRA’ and is printed below the vehicle registration, for example: TRA\12345
+You can also find your permit number on your permit; it begins with ‘TRA’ and is printed on the bottom left hand side of the permit, for example: TRA\12345

 What kind of permit do I need?